A Spatio-temporal CP decomposition analysis of New England region in the US: Data overview

 \subsection{Spatial properties}

 Here our analysis focus on the spatial properties of the climate variables for each of the four continental seasons: winter (from December to January), spring (from March to May), summer (from June to August) and fall (from September to November).
 To emphasize spatial patterns, we look at maps of Spearman correlation coefficients.
 Figure~\ref{fig:exp:ana:corcoef} shows Spearman correlation coefficients computed with respect to the reference location indicated by the black square (same color scale across all panels).
 In all panels, correlations decrease with distance from the reference location.
-The correlation coefficients are mostly positive.
 The patterns for tmax and tmin are broadly similar, with slight differences in winter and summer compared to precipitation's. tmax and tmin correlations remain strong in all seasons, with minor reductions in spatial extent during summer.
 Precipitation (left column) exhibits weaker and more spatially variable correlations compared to temperature.
+The correlation are all positive.